Nexus4757/Nexus4757/README.md

 Hi there 👋 I'm Reni, a Junior majoring in Computer Science at UMD.
 I'm interested in Data Science and specialize in analyzing large datasets, building machine learning models, and creating visualizations that tell compelling stories.
-I love experimenting with new Data Science tools and ML models and love collaborating with people to build creative projects.
+I love experimenting with new tools, exploring AI/ML models, and collaborating on innovative projects.
 Feel free to check out my GitHub repos and projects!

 👩‍💻 Interests :
 - **Data Science & Analytics** : Exploratory Data Analysis (EDA), Visualizations (Dashboards),